Hedy Lamarr: Death

-Awards and tributes
+Awards, honors, and tributes

-Hedy Lamarr was honored with a star on the Hollywood Walk of Fame in 1960.

-In 1939, Lamarr was selected the "most promising new actress" of 1938 in a poll of area voters conducted by Philadelphia Record film critic.
-British moviegoers voted Hedy Lamarr the year's 10th best actress, for her performance in Samson and Delilah in 1951.
+On January 7, 1939, Hedy Lamarr was selected the "most promising new actress" of 1938 in a poll of Philadelphia film fans conducted by Elsie Finn, the Philadelphia Record film critic.

-The British drag queen Foo Foo Lamarr (born Francis Pearson, 1937–2003) originally took his surname from the actress when embarking on a performing career.
+On January 26, 1939, Lamar was chosen the "ideal type" of woman in a poll of both male and female students conducted by the Pomona College newspaper.

+On May 9, 1939, Lamarr was named the "most beautiful actress" in "a secret poll of 30 Hollywood correspondents" conducted by the American magazine Look.

+On August 30, 1940, Lamarr won "top honors for facial features" in a poll of 400 members of the California Models Association.

+In December 1943, makeup expert Max Factor, Jr. included Lamarr among the ten glamorous Hollywood actresses with the most appealing voices.

+In 1951, British moviegoers voted Lamarr the year's 10th best actress, for her performance in Samson and Delilah.

+In 1960, Lamarr was honored with a star on the Hollywood Walk of Fame for her contributions to the motion picture industry.

-In 1997, Lamarr and George Antheil were jointly honored with the Electronic Frontier Foundation's Pioneer Award and Lamarr also was the first woman to receive the Invention Convention's BULBIE Gnass Spirit of Achievement Award, known as the "Oscars of inventing".
+In 1997, Lamarr and George Antheil were jointly honored with the Electronic Frontier Foundation's Pioneer Award and Lamarr also was the first woman to receive the Invention Convention's BULBIE Gnass Spirit of Achievement Award, known as the "Oscars of inventing". given to individuals whose creative lifetime achievements in the arts, sciences, business, or invention fields have significantly contributed to society.
 The following year, Lamarr's native Austria awarded her the Viktor Kaplan Medal of the Austrian Association of Patent Holders and Inventors.

 In 2006, the Hedy-Lamarr-Weg was founded in Vienna Meidling (12th District), named after the actress.

 In 2013, the IQOQI installed a quantum telescope on the roof of the University of Vienna, which they named after her in 2014.

 In 2014, Lamarr was posthumously inducted into the National Inventors Hall of Fame for frequency-hopping spread spectrum technology.
 The same year, Anthony Loder's request that the remaining ashes of his mother should be buried in an honorary grave of the city of Vienna was realized.
 On November 7, her urn was buried at the Vienna Central Cemetery in Group 33 G, Tomb No. 80, not far from the centrally located presidential tomb.

-On November 9, 2015, Google honored her on the 101st anniversary of her birth with a doodle.
+On November 9, 2015, Google honored her on the 101st anniversary of her birth, and on her 109th on November 9, 2023, with a doodle.

 On August 27, 2019, an asteroid was named after her: 32730 Lamarr.

+On August 6, 2023 Star Trek: Prodigy showrunners Dan and Kevin Hageman debuted the first five minutes of footage from season two, showing the new Lamarr-class USS Voyager-A, in tribute to her.